zzz0706/CTForge/README.md

    python iteration.mutation_iteration.py hdfs
    ```

-` CTForge/code/demo ` is a demo project for MediConf, which is used to demonstrate the workflow.
+The `CTForge/code/demo` directory contains a sample project for MediConf.
+It demonstrates the tool's workflow and includes examples of generated tests

 ## Data overview
 The `data/` directory collects artefacts produced during experiments: